Affordable Tree Removal Service

 What is the Average Cost of Tree Removal?

-We have already covered that each situation is different due to tree type but the most important factor in calculating the cost is the size of the tree.
+We have already covered that each situation is different due to tree type but the most important factor in calculating tree removal costs is the size of the tree.
 While tree thickness is a factor, we break these up into three general categories based on tree height:

 - Small Tree Removal costs between $100 and $450.
 These are trees 20 feet tall and under.